jmattick/asteroids/README.md

 plt.close()
 ```

-The SVM model had the best performance with an accuracy score of 0.9488.
-The accuracy of
+The SVM model had the best performance with an f1 score score of 0.8407.
+The f1 score of
-the KNN model (0.9019)  was slightly above the most_frequent baseline (0.8366).
+the KNN model (0.6600) was above the stratified baseline (0.1472).
 The
-stratified baseline performed the worst with and accuracy of 0.6974.
-The accuracy of the models
+most_frequent baseline performed the worst with an f1 score of 0.0.
+The f1 score of the models
 is shown below.

 ![test comparison](model_comparison_test.png)